SamsonGudise/JenkinsPipelineExample/README.md

-    *  Jenkins Multibranch Pipeline will build image with custom `index.html` push to defined registry and deploy to kubernetes in aws dev account.
+    Jenkins Multibranch Pipeline will build image with custom `index.html` push to defined registry and deploy to kubernetes in aws dev account.
+Run below `kubectl port-forward` command to check your changes.

         kubectl port-forward service/my-nginx 8080:80